Bikes on Trains

 How to book your bike space on trains

-At present, our cycle spaces operate on a first-come, first-served basis, so there is no need to book in advance.
-Currently, our trains can only carry a maximum of two bikes per train, but we are exploring how to increase each train’s capacity for bikes, thereby making cycle-train usage a more viable option.
+Our cycle spaces operate on a first-come, first-served basis.
+There is no need to book in advance.
+Our trains can only carry a maximum of two bikes per train, but we are exploring how to increase each train’s capacity, making cycle-train usage a more viable option.

 What are the bike policies of major train companies?